[This is another true story from my immigrant oral histories collection.]

 “We were so delighted that we reached here that we were hugging one another.
 We were crying and laughing, and crying and laughing at the same time.
 We didn’t know what we were saying to one another.
 The only thing we could hear among us was, ‘We got here!
 We’re here!
 We landed!
 We landed in America!’
 We were so delighted.
 It was very exciting.”

-[Jordan’s story continues next week with his experiences at Ellis Island.
-You can learn more about Ellis Island and its employees in the 1890s and early 20th century in my historical novel, Guardians of the Gate.]
+[Jordan’s story continues next time with his experiences at Ellis Island.
+You can learn more about Ellis Island and its employees in the 1890s and early 20th century in my historical novel, Guardians of the Gate and its sequel, Defenders of Freedom.]